IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

     stake attack mitigation, we can't do that: we'll disconnect from peers offering the honest chain (the `ForksTooDeep` ChainSync outcome).

+    Actually, in his eleventh hour, Edsko and I realized we could actually roll back by more than `k` by maintaining a relatively lightweight on-disk database to make it sufficiently cheap to check whether a deep forking header we just learned about is in fact denser than our immutable chain.
+We were excited about this, but then we realized that no user would want to roll back by more than `k` -- what they want to know is that they can't be eclipsed that long!
+IE Being able to roll back more than `k` is a consolation convenience: having to roll back by more than is still extremely bad scenario for a user to be in.
+Whether the node can recognize the need and/or do it automatically/without manual intervention isn't really the point.

   * The P2P design strives to _prevent_ eclipses.
 But the Networking Team's plan from the start has been for Consensus to handle _detecting_ eclipses when the peer selection went wrong.
 Once detected, the plan for _escaping_